snugnug/hjem-rum/docs/manual/CONTRIBUTING.md

 As a rule of thumb, submodules should not be employed.
 Instead, there should only be one option per file.
-For some files, such as spotify-player's `keymap.toml`, you may be tempted to create multiple options for `actions` and `keymaps`, as Home Manager does.
+For some files, such as spotify-player's {file}`keymap.toml`, you may be tempted to create multiple options for `actions` and `keymaps`, as Home Manager does.
 Please avoid this.
 In this case, we can have a simple `keymap` option that the user can then include a list of keymaps and/or a list of actions that get propagated accordingly:

 ```nix
   keymap = mkOption {